bcleonard/100daysofguitar/r1-log.md

 # 100 Days Of Exercise - Log

+### Day 20: Sunday, January 28, 2018

+##Today's Progress##:  completed 30 minutes on the treadmill

+**Thoughts**:  I tried to read while on the treadmill.
+Very hard.
+Probably not going to do that again.

 ### Day 19: Saturday, January 27, 2018

 ##Today's Progress##:  completed 30 minutes on the treadmill